LordFetznschaedl/CS2Rcon/README.md

 !rconinfo - to print the plugin information
 !rcon - to run server commands from the client
 !rconreload - to reload the SteamId64 that are allowed to use the rcon command.
-!rconwho - to print all SteamId64 to the console
+!rconwho - to print all SteamId64 to the console that are allowed to CS2Rcon

 ---
 # installation: